marcfranquesa/app_novatos/README.md

 ![plot](./resources/readme/worksheet.png)

-You will first need to enable the Sheets API and create a service account & key file.
-A local Streamlit app will read secrets from a file .streamlit/secrets.toml in your app's root directory.
+You will now need to enable the Sheets API and create a service account & key file.
+A local Streamlit app will read secrets from a file `.streamlit/secrets.toml` in your app's root directory.
 Create it and add the URL of your Google Sheet plus the content of the key file as shown below:

 ```
 # .streamlit/secrets.toml